-Having put so much time and effort into expanding the distribution of Pierre Ferrand, Alexandre has chosen to pursue his next goal: revitalizing artisanal spirits that are a part of French Heritage.
+Having put so much time and effort into expanding the distribution of Ferrand Cognac, Alexandre has chosen to pursue his next goal: revitalizing artisanal spirits that are a part of French Heritage.
 His mission has taken him to remote corners of France where he has found producers in Calvados and Armagnac who are committed and passionate about the true character of their spirits.

 “Growing up in Burgundy, I remember drinking wonderful Cassis Liqueur which my grandmother made.
 I still remember the taste and wanted to make one just like it,” says Alexandre.
 “That is how Mathilde Liqueurs were born.
 I feel that too many of France’s gastronomic treasures are in danger of disappearing and I don’t want France’s great spirits to be among them.”